 - Clean the ring and apply polish.

 A ring lathe is a turning machine that makes jewelry.
 Picking a lathe helps you achieve the level you desire in turning items.
 Look for a reputable brand that is of high quality.
-You can use a Mini lathe to make rings, depending on how best you put the machine in use.
+Depending on how best you put the machine to use, you can use a Mini lathe to make rings.

 More power on the lathe machine allows you to make beautiful rings.
 Versatility brings high-quality wood rings since you adjust the speed to match it with the part you are making at that particular moment.

 A simple and easy-to-use machine makes the source turning experience bearable.
 The clamping system makes the project convenient to run.
 Additional resources equip the user, and chances are high that the lathe brings high performance.

 How to fix rings